nakul-bigpi/pg-timestamptz-arrays-error/README.md

   ```

 5. You should see the error in the console.

 6. Relevant code can be found in the `src/main.js` file.

+## PostgreSQL insert operation

+[This](./prisma/insert-metadata.sql) SQL command can be used to insert a record into the `metadata` table, which works without any issues.